julsraemy/julsraemy/README.md

 _Originally trained as a bookseller, I then studied Information Science in Geneva (Bachelor and Master) and am now a PhD Candidate in Digital Humanities at the University of Basel._

-Since February 2021, I have embarked on a PhD in Digital Humanities at the University of Basel, Digital Humanities Lab in the context of the interdisciplinary research project [Participatory Knowledge Practices in Analogue and Digital Image Archives](https://about.participatory-archives.ch) (PIA) which is funded by the Swiss National Science Foundation (SNSF).
-Simultaneously, I have also started working as an Interoperability Specialist at [DaSCH, Swiss National Data and Service Center for the Humanities](https://www.dasch.swiss).
+I currently work as a Data Scientist at the [Swiss Federal Archives](https://bar.admin.ch) and as an Interoperability Specialist at [DaSCH, Swiss National Data and Service Center for the Humanities](https://www.dasch.swiss).
+I have played a key role in the [Participatory Knowledge Practices in Analogue and Digital Image Archives](https://about.participatory-archives.ch) (PIA) research project, focusing on extending the data infrastructure, advocating the adoption of the International Image Interoperability Framework (IIIF) and designing the data model.
+Previously, between February 2021 and March 2024, I was actively involved in the PIA project.
+I am presently finalising my PhD thesis on Linked Open Usable Data (LOUD) for Cultural Heritage, which is closely related to the activities I carried out for PIA.

-I am quite active in the [International Image Interoperability Framework](https://iiif.io) (IIIF) where I am a member of the IIIF Technical Review Committe (TRC).
+I am quite active in the [International Image Interoperability Framework](https://iiif.io) (IIIF) as well as in the [Linked Art](https://linked.art) community.

 I am particularly interested in ways of improving the digital preservation, dissemination and interoperability of cultural heritage objects and their associated metadata through the application of Linked Open Data.
 I also investigate digital practices from the perspective of Science and Technology Studies (STS), especially through the lens of the Actor-Network Theory (ANT).